Value-added tax (VAT)

 Customs clearance cannot be performed without certification of goods, for which the importer should pay a fee based on the time spent by a certification specialist.
 Fees for customs clearance range from approximately 10 United States dollars (USD) to USD 450, depending on customs value.

-Excise tax is assessed on beverages, tobacco products, fuel, tyres, passenger automobiles, jewellery, carpets, means of sealing, and mobile communications.
-Excise tax rates are established by the government.
+Excise tax is assessed on beverages, tobacco products, fuel, tyres, passenger automobiles, jewellery, carpets, means of sealing, mobile communications, etc. Excise tax rates are established by the government.

 Property tax is divided into two taxes, which are paid based on the taxable base.